BloodHoundAD/SharpHound/README.md

   --statusinterval           (Default: 30000) Interval in which to display status in milliseconds

+  --localadminsessionenum    Specify if you want to use a dedicated LOCAL user for session enumeration

+  --localadminusername       Specify the username of the localadmin for session enumeration

+  --localadminpassword       Specify the password of the localadmin for session enumeration

   -v                         (Default: 2) Enable verbose output.
 Lower is more verbose

   --help                     Display this help screen.